Updated July 19th 2023

-Wine with spicy food can be delicious, but it can also overwhelming if not paired correctly.
+Wine with spicy food can be delicious, but the combination can also be overwhelming if not paired correctly.
 You might have heard that you can’t drink wine with spicy food.
 Well, that is a myth.
 Of course you can drink a delicious wine with your spicy meal, you just need to pick the right one.

 Spiciness is one of the crucial elements of food and wine pairing basics.
 Usually people think about hot peppers when they think about spicy food, but spiciness can range from very hot to just a touch.
 You find spiciness in mustard, horseradish, curry and many different condiments and sauces.
 Asian cuisines tend to be more spicy, but just about every cuisine has some spicy dishes or condiments.
 In this guide we explain how to choose the best wine for spicy food.